effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = refl
 ```

-An attempt to divide a number by `0` results in a readable type error (as opposed to an unsolved meta of type `⊥` as before):
+An attempt to divide a number by `0` results in a somewhat readable type error (as opposed to an unsolved meta of type `⊥` as before):

       -- zero !=< suc _m_1287 of type ℕ
       -- when checking that the expression promote 0 has type